zionsg/getmail/README.md

 - Modules:
     + App: Application-wide classes.
     + Api: Classes handling requests to API endpoints.
+    + File: Classes handling requests for files served from other locations other than `public` folder.
     + Web: Classes handling requests for web pages.
 - Directory structure (using `tree --charset unicode --dirsfirst -a -n`):